Marble or Granite? What are the difference? When and why should you choose marble or granite?

 Modern pavement is wonderfully designed by granite, marble flooring is used for modern and for antique design.
 Renovating your home, when situated in an ancient building of high-quality, you’d better choose marble for your flooring, probably you’ll prefer historic marble from Italy as Red Verona, White Carrara, Botticino or Travertine.

-But the focus here is not only on flooring, we are also talking about cladding, kitchen and bathroom tops, window sills for interior and exterior design, cornices, fire places and other furnishings made of natural stone.
+The focus is not only on flooring, but we are also talking about cladding, kitchen and bathroom tops, windowsills for interior and exterior design, cornices, fireplaces, and other furnishings.

 Price difference between marble and granite

-When you’ve finally decided for a specific material, you will note a further difference… the price difference.
+When you’ve finally decided on a specific material, you will note another difference… the price difference.

 Probably you’ve selected the most expensive product and perhaps even a granite!

-Nevertheless, one should not generally affirm that granite is always more expensive than marble, since the price depends frequently on the nature, thickness and finishing of the slab or its usage.
+Nevertheless, one should not generally affirm that granite is always more expensive than marble, since the price depends frequently on the nature, thickness and finishing of the slab or its application, origin, and rarity.

 According to our previous explanations, you should not ask yourself "Does granite cost more than marble?" before you realize your project.
-The correct question would be: "Which natural stone fits to my needs?" and on the basis of these criteria you’ll be able to choose a material from our multifaceted product range.
+The correct question would be: "Which natural stone fits to my needs?" and due to these criteria, you’ll be able to choose a material from our multifaceted product range.